allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 Apple engineers described some techniques to improve launch times in [WWDC 2016 - Session 406: Optimizing App Startup Time](https://developer.apple.com/videos/play/wwdc2016/406).
-This wasn't enough, so the very next year they announced a brand new dynamic linker in
+This wasn't enough, so the very next year they announced a&nbsp;brand new dynamic linker in
 [WWDC 2017 - Session 413: App Startup Time: Past, Present, and Future](https://developer.apple.com/videos/play/wwdc2017/413/).
 Looking at the history of dyld, one can see that Apple is constantly trying to make their operating systems faster.